How To Pay For College – Learn From Other Parents’ Mistakes

-I recently posted an article on a chart that gives parents a quick look at what their EFC might be based on their adjusted gross income.
+I recently posted an article with a chart that gives parents a quick look at what their EFC might be based on their adjusted gross income.
 The flood of comments from the parents in our Paying For College 101 Facebook group should be a warning to parents of 9th, 10th, & 11th graders – don’t delay in understanding the financial aid process, figuring out your EFC, and how to do research to find affordable colleges BEFORE your child applies.

 If you’re a parent of an 8th – 11th grader, read these comments and take action.